 Our innovative business model leads the way.

-Virginia Community Capital is structured as both a non-profit Community Development Financial Institution (CDFI) and a for-profit bank, Community Capital Bank.
+Virginia Community Capital is structured as both a non-profit Community Development Financial Institution (CDFI) and a for-profit bank, VCC Bank.
 As a CDFI, we are able to provide credit and financial services to people, businesses, and communities not served by mainstream lenders.

-Community Capital Bank is the first regulated bank in America to earn the designation of a Benefit Corporation (B Corp.) setting a new model for the financial industry.
+VCC Bank is also one of the first regulated banks in the US to earn the designation of a Benefit Corporation, setting a new model for the financial industry.
 With this corporate structure, instead of shareholders looking for a quarterly dividend, the bank has a non-profit owner whose mission is to create jobs, vibrant places, and enhance the quality of life in communities throughout the Commonwealth.

 We are proud to be a member of numerous professional organizations.
 They include: